Internet-Draft | CoAP pubsub | March 2025 |

 On success, the broker returns a 2.05 (Content) response with a representation of the topic resource, as specified in Section 2.2.¶

-If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.¶
+If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.¶

 The response payload is a CBOR map, whose possible entries are specified in Section 2.2 and use the same abbreviations defined in Section 4.¶

-A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific parameters.
+A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific topic properties.
 This is done in order to retrieve part of the current topic resource.¶

-The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of configuration parameters, as defined in Section Section 4.
-Each element of the array specifies one requested configuration parameter of the current topic resource (see Section 2.2).¶
+The request contains a CBOR map with a configuration filter or 'conf-filter', a CBOR array of topic properties, using the same abbreviations defined in Section 4.
+Each element of the array specifies one requested topic property of the current topic resource (see Section 2.2).¶

 On success, the broker returns a 2.05 (Content) response with a representation of the topic resource.
 The response has as payload the partial representation of the topic resource as specified in Section 2.2.¶

-If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.¶
+If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.¶

 The response payload is a CBOR map, whose possible entries are specified in Section 2.2 and use the same abbreviations defined in Section 4.¶

-Both request and response MUST have Content-Format set to "application/core-pubsub+cbor".¶
+Both request and response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").¶

 Example:¶

-A client can update a topic's configuration by submitting the updated topic representation in a PUT request to the topic URI.
-However, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.¶
+A client can update a topic's configuration by submitting the updated topic representation in a POST request to the topic URI.
+However, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.¶

-On success, the topic-configuration is overwritten and broker returns a 2.04 (Changed) response and the current full resource representation.
-The broker may choose not to overwrite parameters that are not explicitly modified in the request.¶
+On success, the topic is overwritten and the broker returns a 2.04 (Changed) response and the current full resource representation.
+The broker MAY choose not to overwrite topic properties that are not explicitly modified in the request.¶

-Please note that when using PUT the topic-configuration is being overwritten, thus some of the optional parameters (e.g., "max-subscribers", "observer-check") not included in the PUT message will be reset to their default values.¶
+Please note that when using POST the topic is being overwritten, thus some of the optional topic properties (e.g., "max-subscribers", "observer-check") not included in the POST message will be reset to their default values.¶

 Example:¶

-Note that when a topic-configuration changes, it may result in disruptions for the subscribers.
+Note that, when a topic changes, it may result in disruptions for the subscribers.
 Some potential issues that may arise include:¶

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
-The iPATCH request allows for updating only specific fields of the topic-configuration while leaving the others unchanged.
-As with the PUT method, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.¶
+The iPATCH request allows for updating only specific fields of the topic while leaving the others unchanged.
+As with the POST method, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.¶

 On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
-The broker only updates parameters that are explicitly mentioned in the request.¶
+The broker only updates topic properties that are explicitly mentioned in the request.¶

-As with the PUT method, updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
-Decreasing max-subscribers will also cause some subscribers to get unsubscribed.
+Decreasing "max-subscribers" will also cause some subscribers to get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].¶

-Contrary to PUT, iPATCH operations will explicitly update some parameters, leaving others unmodified.¶
+Contrary to POST, iPATCH operations will explicitly update some topic properties, leaving others unmodified.¶

-Note that when a topic-configuration changes through an iPATCH request, it may result in disruptions for the subscribers.
-For example, limiting the number of subscribers will cause cancellation of ongoing subscriptions until max-subscribers has been reached.¶
+Note that when a topic changes through an iPATCH request, it may result in disruptions for the subscribers.
+For example, limiting the number of subscribers will cause cancellation of ongoing subscriptions until "max-subscribers" has been reached.¶

 A client can delete a topic by making a CoAP DELETE request on the topic resource URI.¶